introdh/intro-dh-MorgannTaylor/lab03_voyant.md

 ##### Explore!

 Interested in looking at all of the State of the Union addresses?
-Here you [go](https://programminghistorian.org/assets/basic-text-processing-in-r/sotu_text.zip)!
+Here is the [speeches](https://programminghistorian.org/assets/basic-text-processing-in-r/sotu_text.zip) and here is the [metadata](https://github.com/nolauren/dh2017/blob/master/metadata.csv)!